This 2015 Washington review of epigenetic transgenerational inheritance of reproductive disease defined transgenerational effects as follows:

 This review was an example of a government agency commissioning science that narrowly supported their view.
 NIEHS funded this review, and the authors interpreted “environment” in “Environmentally Induced Epigenetic Transgenerational Inheritance of Reproductive Disease” to fit this conduit of public funds.

-The problem was that this interpretation of “environment” limited the subject to primarily JP8, Vinclosolin, Dioxin, plastics, and pesticides as pictured in the Venn diagram of the study’s last page.
+The problem was that this interpretation of “environment” limited the subject to the categories pictured in this Venn diagram.
 The authors’ tailoring of “environmentally induced” to the government agency’s interests should have similarly restricted the title.

 Other interpretations of “environment” were in studies such as: